Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/material_property_card.rst

 SATURATION_FUNCTION <string>

- Name of saturation function to be associated with material
+ Name of saturation function to be associated with material (deprecated for most flow modes).

 SOIL_COMPRESSIBILITY <float>